msmania/microarchitectural-attack/README.md

 # Meltdown/Spectre Proof-of-Concept for Windows

 This repository contains PoC codes to demonstrate the famous Meltdown/Spectre vulnerability.
+Hopefully this becomes a good start to explore the wonderful world of microarchitectural attacks for you!

 ## Software requirements to build